apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 So we waited.
 The world turned.
 Users slowly shifted from iTunes to Spotify.
 A movie came out about a gumshoe Pikachu and it was [somehow not horrible](https://www.rottentomatoes.com/m/pokemon_detective_pikachu).
 That is to say, it's taken a very long time – so long that one might assume there has been a false start or two along the way.

 But if the rumour and leak mill is to be believed, iTunes' end is finally nigh.
 In macOS 10.15 [we will finally see a Music.app for Mac](https://9to5mac.com/2019/05/29/macos-10-15-music-tv-app-screenshots/).
-Surprisingly, this new app is said to be based based not on the iOS app or a new codebase, but on the venerable iTunes itself.
+Surprisingly, this new app is said to be based not on the iOS app or a new codebase, but on the venerable iTunes itself.

 There will surely be naysayers that claim iTunes should have been tossed entirely.
 And admittely, if the new Music app ditches iTunes' interface but can't cure its deep and baffling love for obtuse modal error dialogs, I too will bemoan its preservation.
 But arguing for code to be rewritten just because it's old has never been the right way to build systems that work.